 Our UAV’s take high-resolution photographs in color and near-infrared (NIR) of areas from 10 to 60,000 hectares

-We use proprietary algorithms to identify the most common weeds and pests that affect sugarcane.
+We use proprietary algorithms to solve any issue.
 We help customers understand the data and produce useful information.

 With over 2,000 hours of commercial flight time logged, and nearly two million acres flown, we have processed, analyzed and interpreted more information to our clients in both the private and public sector than any other commercial UAV operator throughout the Americas.